ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 3. Configuring the 'End of Turn' trapping animation to play each turn that the trapping effect is present.

 #### Editing Move Data
-This can be accomplished in DSPRE, and is covered earlier in this guide, under the section titled [Basic Move Data (DSPRE)](#basic-move-data-dspre).
+This can be accomplished in DSPRE, and is covered earlier in this guide, under the section titled [Basic Move Data](#basic-move-data).

 #### Initial Trapping Text
 > Source(s): [Aero (2025)](https://discord.com/channels/446824489045721090/920372513488404542/1417851311000387605)